xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 No parameters.

-@note This is a libxkbcommon *extension*.
+@note This is an xkbcommon *extension*.
 In order to maintain backward-compatibility, it serializes to `LockControls(controls=none,affect=neither)`.

 @since 1.10.0